FAQ

 What is VAT and why should I worry about it?

-VAT is one of the most confusing and often overlooked issues when purchasing from China.
+VAT is one of the most confusing and often overlooked issues when purchasing from China!

 At the risk of oversimplifying, in theory a 17% tax is paid at each step as the given product flows down the supply chain toward the end users.
 Take the example of a plastic comb.
 Raw plastic is purchased for injection molding, then the molded comb is sold to a beauty product distributor who in turn sells to a trading company for eventual export.
 When the comb is exported, there may be a VAT rebate of 0-17% (depending on the product classification) against the 17% taxes paid.
-Without going into the complex tax formulas, let’s say the VAT rebate for plastic combs is 10%.
+Without going into the complex tax formulas, let’s say the VAT rebate in China for plastic combs is 10%.
 So 17-10=7% amount the stays in the government coffers while 10% goes back to the exporting company.

 Overlooking the impact of VAT on your sourcing project can lead to major complications: